yusonghust/graphsage_tf/README.md

 Tensorflow implementation of ['Inductive Representation Learning on Large Graphs'](http://papers.nips.cc/paper/6703-inductive-representation-learning-on-large-graphs)

 ## Introduction
-A tensorflow implementation of graphsage, which is easier than the original implementation [GraphSAGE original implementation](https://github.com/williamleif/GraphSAGE).
+A tensorflow re-implementation of graphsage, which is easier than the original implementation [GraphSAGE original implementation](https://github.com/williamleif/GraphSAGE).
 This code includes supervised and uinsupervised version, and three types of aggregators('mean','pooling' and 'lstm').

 ## Requirement